manthony0602/HCSC415-TextToPython-FinalProject/README.md

-# Text-to-SVG Parser Project
+# Text-to-Python Parser Project

-This project is a simple **Text-to-Code** system written in C++ that uses a mini domain-specific language (DSL) to convert plain text drawing commands into valid SVG markup.
-It parses input like `"DRAW RECTANGLE..."` and generates shape definitions that can be rendered directly in any modern web browser.
+This project is a **Text-to-Text** system written in C++ that parses a simplified C++ class declaration and converts it into an equivalent Python class.
+It satisfies the requirements of a domain-specific language (DSL) by defining a clear input grammar, implementing a parser, and generating structured output in a different programming language.

 ---